 Successful communication can deepen relations in personal life or professional life.
 In personal life, they can help us understand better people and situations that happen on a daily basis.

-Developing communication skills can help us avoid conflicts compromise, and help in better decision making.
+Developing great communication and leadership skills can help us avoid conflicts compromise, and help in better decision making.

 Here is a great overview of why communication skills are important.